rickb777/enumeration/README.md

     - Converts Day values into their float values, i.e. just the value of the constant float.
 This is merely a type conversion to `float64`, but conveniently matches the `enum.FloatEnum` interface, allowing polymorphism.
 This method is only present when the base type is `float32` or `float64`.

  * `func (d *Day) Parse(s string) error`
     - Converts a string representation to a Day value, if it can, then assigns it to `d`.
-If `s` holds an integer, it is treated as an ordinal or number and will result in the corresponding value (unexported fields control this in detail - you can initialise these as you need).
+If `s` holds an integer, it is treated as a number (or possibly as an ordinal) and will result in the corresponding value.
+Numbers must be within the valid Day range unless `-lenient` was specified.
+Ordinals are not normally used but will be expected when the `-marshaltext ordinal` or `-store ordinal` options are specified.

- * `func AsDay(s string) (Day, error)`
+ * `func AsDay(s string) (Day, error)`, `func MustParseDay(s string) Day`
     - Converts a string representation to a Day value, if it can.
-The name of this function depends on the name of your type (`AsDay` in this example).
+The function name depends on the name of your type (`AsDay` and `MustParseDay` in this example).
+These functions are a convenient wrapper for the `Parse` method.

  * `var AllDays = []Day{ ... }`
     - Provides all the `Day` values in a single slice.
 This is particularly useful if you need to iterate over them.
 Usually, the identifier name depends on the name of your type, but it can be overridden using `-plural`.